ArgonDesign/alogic/doc/control.md

    loop {      // V Cycle 1 - A 'loop' is always entered, but the cycle ends
      f++;      // | Cycle 2
      g++;      // | Cycle 2
-     break;    /  V Cycle 2 ends - Iterate only once for this example }
+     break;    //  V Cycle 2 ends - Iterate only once for this example }

-   d.write();  // | Cycle 3
+   d.write(a); // | Cycle 3
    e--;        // | Cycle 3
    goto foo;   // V Cycle 3 ends
 }